lmthang/thesis/README.md

 Thang Luong's Thesis on Neural Machine Translation
 ====================================================================
 This repository contains the latest version of my <a href="https://github.com/lmthang/thesis/blob/master/thesis.pdf">thesis</a>.

-Motivated by advisor's suggestion on <a href="https://speakerdeck.com/jakevdp/in-defense-of-extreme-openness">extreme openness</a>, I set this up from day 1 when starting my thesis writing.
-You can find all of the edits made by my advisor, page by page <a href="https://github.com/lmthang/thesis/issues">here</a>.
+Motivated by advisor, Chris Manning, 's suggestion on <a href="https://speakerdeck.com/jakevdp/in-defense-of-extreme-openness">extreme openness</a>, I started sharing my thesis writing since day 1.
+While it is not yet clear how useful it is (smile), you can at least find all of the edits made by my advisor, page by page <a href="https://github.com/lmthang/thesis/issues">here</a>.
 Thanks Chris!

 Code, data, and models described in this thesis can be found at our <a href="http://nlp.stanford.edu/projects/nmt/">Stanford NMT Project Page</a>.